iiasa/Condor_run_R/README.md

 It is recommended to always update to the [latest release of the scripts](https://github.com/iiasa/Condor_run_R/releases) so that you have the latest fixes and features.
 Releases are typically backwards compatible and should work with your existing run configurations.
 Before updating, read the release notes.
 Automatic notification of new releases can be enabled by going to the [main repository page](https://github.com/iiasa/Condor_run_R), clicking on the Watch/Unwatch drop down menu button at the top right of the page, and check marking Custom → Releases.
 You need to be signed in to GitHub for this to work.

 ## Use
 Invoke the submit script via `Rscript`.
 Use the `Condor_run_basic.R` submit script for generic runs and `Condor_run.R` for GAMS runs.
-Both take a `.R` configuratoin file as only argument.
+Both take a `.R` configuration file as only argument.
 An example invocation is:

 `Rscript Condor_run_basic.R config.R`